 We like eggs no matter how they are cooked.
 I love them in salads, deviled, and even pickled.
 All of these recipes call for boiled eggs though.
-That elusive boiled egg that seems like it should be so easy but can make even the most calm cook lose patience when the eggs refuse to give up those shells without making a mess of the egg beneath.
+That elusive boiled egg that seems like it should be so easy but can make even the calmest cook lose patience when the eggs refuse to give up those shells without making a mess of the egg beneath.

 One of my fondest memories revolves around my mom-mom, my mom, and me in the kitchen trying to peel eggs.
 My mom-mom had her way to do it and my mom had her way.
 Me, I hadn’t a clue and we laughed so much at each of our attempts.
 It was a wonder that we managed to have enough eggs to make the deviled eggs that day!